-During the 2022-2023 season, Ms. Meeker directs Hansel and Gretel for New Orleans Opera.
-Last season, she directed a new production of Mozart’s Così fan tutte for her debut with Arizona Opera, led a production of Le nozze di Figaro with Austin Opera, and helmed Verdi’s Rigoletto at Opera San Antonio.
-Ms. Meeker’s planned engagements during the COVID-19 impacted 2020-2021 season included Cosmic Cowboy with White Snake Projects (postponed), Le nozze di Figaro with Austin Opera (postponed), and Rigoletto with Washington National Opera (cancelled).
-For Houston Grand Opera, she directed a pair of filmed productions for streaming on Marquee.tv: David T. Little and Royce Vavrek’s Vinkensport (co-directed with Ryan McKinny) and Mozart’s The Impresario, and during the summer, she directed the Apprentices at Santa Fe Opera in two evenings of scenes programs.
+During the COVID-19 impacted 2020-2021 she directed a pair of filmed productions at Houston Grand Opera for streaming on Marquee.tv: David T. Little and Royce Vavrek’s Vinkensport (co-directed with Ryan McKinny) and Mozart’s The Impresario, and during the summer, she directed the Apprentices at Santa Fe Opera in two evenings of scenes programs.

-During the COVID-19 shortened 2019-2020 season, Ms. Meeker directed Tosca for Opera San Antonio (completed), followed by productions of Madama Butterfly with Portland Opera (completed) and Florida Grand Opera (completed).
-She returned to Washington National Opera to direct their production of Don Giovanni (performance run interrupted by pandemic), and was meant to close the season with Rigoletto at Opera San Antonio (cancelled) and directing the Apprentice Scenes at Santa Fe Opera (cancelled).
+During the COVID-19 shortened 2019-2020 season, Ms. Meeker directed Tosca for Opera San Antonio, followed by productions of Madama Butterfly with Portland Opera and Florida Grand Opera.
+She returned to Washington National Opera to direct their production of Don Giovanni, with the performance run unfortunately cut short by the pandemic.

 The previous season, Ms. Meeker directed a new production of Turandot for New Orleans Opera, directed Les pêcheurs de perles and remounted Zambello’s Florencia en el Amazonas for Houston Grand Opera, and directed a new production of Susannah for Rice University.
 She directed a new production of Lohengrin at Opera Southwest, at Boston University she directed The Cunning Little Vixen, and co-directed a new production of Show Boat with Francesca Zambello at The Glimmerglass Festival.